 We have adopted an equity incentive plan, which we refer to as the plan, which entitles employees, officers and directors to receive options to acquire our common stock.
 A total of 2,800,000 shares of common stock are reserved for issuance under the plan.
 The plan is administered by our board of directors.
 Under the terms of the plan, our Board of Directors will be able to grant a) incentive stock options, b) non-qualified stock options, c) stock appreciation rights, d) dividend equivalent rights, e) restricted stock, f) unrestricted stock, g) restricted stock units, and h) performance shares.
 No options, stock appreciation rights or restricted stock units can be exercisable prior to the first anniversary or subsequent to the tenth anniversary of the date on which such award was granted.
-The plan will expire 10 years from the adoption of the Plan by the Board of Directors.
-As of December 31, 2007, no awards were granted under the plan.
-However, in February 2008, our Board of Directors granted 75,500 shares of restricted common stock to our senior management and non-executive directors.
-These shares will be vested over a period of three years by 1/3 per annum.
+The plan will expire ten years from the adoption of the Plan by the Board of Directors.
+In February 2008, our Board of Directors granted 75,500 shares of restricted common stock to our senior management and non-executive directors.
+These shares will vest ratably over a period of three years.
 The restricted shares are subject to forfeiture until they become vested.
-Unless they forfeit, grantees have the right to vote, to receive and retain all dividends paid and to exercise all other rights, powers and privileges of a holder of shares.
+Unless they forfeit their shares, grantees have the right to vote, to receive and retain all dividends paid and to exercise all other rights, powers and privileges of a holder of shares.
+In October 2008 and January 2009, 600,000 shares and 364,200 shares, respectively, of restricted common stock were granted to our senior management and non-executive directors to be vested over a period of six years and three years, respectively.
+Currently, 1,760,300 shares of common stock are reserved for issuance under the plan.